rq/rq/docs/docs/workers.md

 _New in version 1.14.0._
 * `--dequeue-strategy`: The strategy to dequeue jobs from multiple queues (one of `default`, `random` or `round_robin`,  defaults to `default`)
-* `--max-idle-time`: if specified, worker will wait for X seconds for a job to arrive before shuttind down.
+* `--max-idle-time`: if specified, worker will wait for X seconds for a job to arrive before shutting down.
 * `--maintenance-interval`: defaults to 600 seconds.
 Runs maintenance tasks every X seconds.